jsloan117/docker-openvpn-client/docs/signing-security.md

+---
+hide:
+  - navigation
+  # - toc
+---

+All of these things (signing, scanning, etc) are pretty new to me and this page may not always reflect the truth.

+Mainly at this time, that is how/where security reports are handled within Github.
+Where/how do I share them etc.

 ## Image Signing

+---

 The image is signed using cosign by [sigstore](https://www.sigstore.dev).
 You can verify any v3+ image using the below key or the key with that release.